chloeverity/CV/README.md

 A 16-week intensive development bootcamp, with emphasis on:

 - Effective collaboration
-- Test driven development
 - Fostering a curiosity for code and languages
 - OOP, TDD, MVC, DDD
 - Agile/XP
-- Ruby, Rails, JavaScript
+- Ruby, Rails, JavaScript, Node.js, React
-- RSpec, Jasmine
+- RSpec, Jasmine, Cypress

 #### University of Edinburgh (2013-2017)